paulosuzart/paulosuzart.github.io/_posts/2021-06-05-blockchain.md

     Ok(result)
 }
 ```

-Here slightly more work.
-We check first if the charge was there (yes, the magical `?` up there) and if it is not settled yet.
+Slightly more work this time.
+We check first if the charge exists (yes, the magical `?` up there) and if it is not settled yet.
 If this is the case we just update the flag to true and that's it.

 Now, who is calling these methods?
-A good old pattern match on a cosmwasm entrypoint:
+A good old pattern match on a Comswasm entrypoint:

 ```rust
 #[entry_point]